-Re: ReNew Wind Energy (Jath) Limited ("the Company")
+Re: Renew Akshay Urja Limited ("the Company")

-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) Fixed Assets have been physically verified by the management during the year and no material discrepancies were noted. - (c) According to information and explanation given to us by the management, title deeds of immovable properties included in property, plant and equipment, are held in the name of Company and have been given as security (mortgage and charge) against Non-Convertible Debentures.
-Original title deeds are kept with IL & FS Trust Company Ltd, the Security Trustee as security for the lenders.
+- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) Fixed Assets have been physically verified by the management during the year and no material discrepancies were noted. - (c) According to information and explanation given to us by the management, title deeds of immovable properties included in property, plant and equipment, are held in the name of Company and have been given as security (mortgage and charge) against debentures issued.
+Original title deeds are kept with Catalyst Trusteeship Limited, the Security Trustee as security for the lenders.
 Accordingly, it could not be made available to us for our verification.
-Further the same has not been independently confirmed by the Security Trustee. - (ii) The Company's business does not involve inventories and, accordingly, the requirements under paragraph 3(ii) of the Order are not applicable to the Company. - (iii) The Company has granted loans to two firms covered in the register maintained under section 189 of the Companies Act, 2013.
-In our opinion and according to the information and explanations given to us, the terms and conditions of the grant of such loans are not prejudicial to the company's interest. - (iv) In our opinion and according to the information and explanations given to us, provisions of section 185 of the Companies Act 2013 in respect of loans to directors including entities in which they are interested and in respect of loans and advances given, investments made and, guarantees, and securities given have been complied with by the company.
+Further the same has not been independently confirmed by the Security Trustee. - (ii) The management has conducted physical verification of inventory at reasonable intervals during the year and no material discrepancies were noticed on such physical verification.
+There was no inventory lying with third parties. - (iii) According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013.
+Accordingly, the provisions of clause 3(iii) (a), (b) and (c) of the Order are not applicable to the Company and hence not commented upon. - (iv) In our opinion and according to the information and explanations given to us, there are no loans, investments, guarantees, and securities given in respect of which provisions of section 185 of the Companies Act 2013 are applicable and hence not commented upon.
 Further, since the Company is an infrastructure company within the meaning of Schedule VI of the Companies Act, 2013, the provisions of Section 186 of the Companies Act, 2013 is not applicable. - (v) The Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
 Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) We have broadly reviewed the books of account maintained by the Company pursuant to the rules made by the Central Government for the maintenance of cost records under section 148(1) of the Companies Act, 2013, and are of the opinion that prima facie, the specified accounts and records have been made and maintained.
 We have not, however, made a detailed examination of the same. - (vii)(a) The Company is regular in depositing with appropriate authorities undisputed statutory dues including provident fund, income-tax, sales-tax, service tax, duty of custom, duty of excise, value added tax, goods and service tax, cess and other statutory dues applicable to it.
 The provisions relating to employees' state insurance are not applicable to the Company.